pulsar-edit/ppm/docs/bumping-the-node-version.md

 ## Change `BUNDLED_NODE_VERSION`

 The contents of this file govern which version of Node is downloaded when `ppm` is installed.
-Make sure this corrsponds to the new **Node** version that `ppm` will use, since this will be downloaded directly from the Node servers when `ppm` is built.
+Make sure this corresponds to the new **Node** version that `ppm` will use, since this will be downloaded directly from the Node servers when `ppm` is built.

 ## Change the fixture files